huhailinguist/huhailinguist.github.io/projects/index.md

 Hu, Hai (2016).
 Is China entering WTO or *shijie maoyi zuzhi*–A Corpus-based Study of English Acronyms in Chinese Newspapers.
 In: *Proceedings of 28th North America Conference on Chinese Linguistics*.
 Provo, Utah. [paper](https://arxiv.org/abs/1711.06895){:target="_blank"}. [abstract](2016_naccl_abstract_hai-hu.pdf){:target="_blank"}.

 People’s Daily on English words in Chinese: [中外文夹杂 真让人犯晕](http://paper.people.com.cn/rmrb/html/2017-03/20/nw.D110000renmrb_20170320_7-01.htm){:target="_blank"}

-## Styles and complexity of Chinese text

-Lin, Chien-Jer Charles and Hai Hu.
-(2018).
-Syntactic Complexity as a Measure of Linguistic Authenticity in Modern Chinese.
-To present at *The 26th Annual Conference of International Association of Chinese Linguistics (IACL-26) & The 20th International Conference on Chinese Language and Culture (ICCLC-20)*.
-Madison, Wisconsin, USA.

 ## Chengdu dialect of Mandarin